 Mistake #2: Not sharing the bigger vision

 Working together for the greater good of the company is what every CEO wants, however in large organisations the ‘wins’ and ‘losses’ are generally only reserved for the Board or execs, with majority of staff left out in the cold when it comes to the company’s grand plans.

 This secretive approach can often stifle innovation and collaboration as fragmented departments fail to work towards a common goal.

 How to fix it:

-Share the visions, wins and losses with all staff, regardless of pay packet or status.
-A more transparent organisation that openly communicates across sectors and delivers the same consistent messages is a company in better stead to foster collaboration.
+Share the visions, wins, and losses with all staff, regardless of pay packet or status.
+A more transparent organisation that openly communicates across sectors and delivers the same consistent messages is a company in better stead to foster successful collaboration in your business.

 It breaks down barriers between employees and nurtures a culture that is built on openness.
 Making collaboration a part of the company mission and writing it into the company’s official policies and goal-setting is also integral in bringing it all together.

 Mistake #3: Not resourcing for a collaborative environment

 There’s no point barking on about company collaboration if the organisation doesn’t provide a workplace with adequate equipment and resources to support it.

 Boxed-in, cubicle-type office designs that segment teams don’t work as well as large open spaces with communal facilities and an integrated design that works for all departments.